 With countless dive sites, even separate dive areas and some impressive seasonal marine life creatures it might take a bit of planning when you are coming to Cozumel.
 When looking for the 'better' dive sites for experienced divers around Cozumel a few things became clear...

 Isla Mujeres might not be the most famous dive area in the Yucatan area, but there are some great dive sites around for sure!
-How about schools of fish or World War 2 wreck diving with some current and eagle rays?
+How about diving with eagle rays in the current or World War 2 wreck diving?

 Are you still thinking about taking the leap to become a dive instructor?
 Or maybe you are a dive instructor and ask yourself something like 'What do I do after my career in the water?'